Springest/CakePHP-Mailchimp-datasource/README.md

 [![Total Downloads](https://poser.pugx.org/dereuromark/cakephp-mailchimp/d/total.png)](https://packagist.org/packages/dereuromark/cakephp-mailchimp)
 [![Coding Standards](https://img.shields.io/badge/cs-PSR--2--R-yellow.svg)](https://github.com/php-fig-rectified/fig-rectified-standards)

 With this datasource you can easily add users to your Mailchimp newsletter.
-It works with CakePHP 2.x.
+It works with CakePHP 2.x and is tested against the latest version(s) of it.

-Please check [the original blogpost][1] on our devblog for more background information.
+Please check [the original blogpost][1] on the original author's devblog for more background information.

 It uses the current API version 2.0 from Mailchimp.